spray paint plastic chairs

 There are two main enemies of spray paint.
 Those would be dirt and water.

-I hosed down two of the ugly chairs, and left them in the sun to dry.
+I hosed down two ugly chairs and left them in the sun to dry.

 Then I painted them!
-It was just an experiment, the chairs were so ugly, I really didn’t have anything to lose.
-Each chair did take an entire can of paint.
+It was just an experiment.
+The chairs were so ugly that I really didn’t have anything to lose.
+Each chair took an entire can of paint.

-The paint seemed to cure over the first few days to where I thought they could actually be stacked.
-That is something that is important with all paint--you must let it cure thoroughly.
+The paint seemed to cure over the first few days to the point where I thought they could actually be stacked.
+That is important with all paint—you must let it cure thoroughly.

 Now, how about another quick paint project?